MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

-\textbf{Varying \textit{representations}} We turned on image representations for discrete environments and applied various transforms (\textit{shift}, \textit{scale}, \textit{rotate} and \textit{flip}) one at a time and also all at once.
-We observed that the more transforms are applied to the images, the harder it is for agents to learn, as can be seen in Figures \ref{fig:dqn_repr_learn}-\subref{fig:a3c_repr_learn}.
+As an example of what a researcher might want to experiment with, \textit{MDP Playground} allows turning on image representations for the categorical states in the discrete toy environments.
+It further allows applying transforms to these images to have multiple possible representations for the same state.
+We applied various transforms (\textit{shift}, \textit{scale}, \textit{rotate} and \textit{flip}) one at a time and also all at once to study the effects of these.
+We observed that the more transforms that are applied to the images at once, the harder it is for agents to learn, as can be seen in Figures \ref{fig:dqn_repr_learn}-\ref{fig:a3c_repr_learn}.
 This was to be expected since there are many more combinations to generalise over for the agent.

-It is important to note, from the point of view of a design platform, that our platform allows us to identify the inductive bias of CNNs being good for image observations without having to conduct such experiments on complex and expensive environments.
+However, it was unexpected to us that the most difficult transform for the agents to deal with was \textit{shift}.
+Despite the spatial invariance learned in CNNs \shortcite{cnn-spatial-invariance1}, our results imply that this variation seems to be the hardest one to adapt to.
+The results seemed to suggest that the more the total different values that are possible for a transform, the harder it is to adapt to. \textit{Shift} had the most possible different values that could be applied to the images as compared to the other transforms.
+This fact seems to suggest that at least some amount of memorisation is taking place in the NNs.

-This is because the toy environments capture many key features of image representations and thus the image classification capabilities of CNNs can help identify the underlying MDP state.
-In a similar manner, we have captured key features of other dimensions.
-If one were to design a new inductive bias which helps the agent identify the underlying MDP state in the presence of the other dimensions, this could easily be tested on our platform.
+As these trends were strongest in DQN, we evaluated further ranges for the individual transforms for DQN.
+Therefore, we quantised the \textit{shift}s to have fewer possible values.
+Figure \ref{fig:dqn_sh_quant} shows that DQN's performance improved with increasing quantisation (i.e., fewer possible values) of \textit{shift}.
+We noticed similar trends for the other transforms as well, although not as strong as they do not have as many different values as \textit{shift} (see Figures \ref{fig:dqn_scale_range}-\ref{fig:dqn_ro_quant} in Appendix \ref{sec:append_addnl_reward_plots}).
+We emphasise that in a more complex setting, we would have easily attributed some of these results to chance but in the setting where we had individual control over the dimensions of hardness, our platform allowed us to dig deeper in a controlled manner.